-Over the last year, the Trustees have received training on key trustee duties, governance structure and responsible investment, good member outcomes, history of the Scheme, Board and subcommittee structure and balance of powers between the Trustee and the Company under the Trust Deed and Rules.
+Over the last year, the Trustees have received training on key trustee duties, governance structure and responsible investment, good member outcomes, history of the Scheme and Board and sub-committee structure.

 The Trustee Knowledge and Understanding requirement has been met for all Trustee Directors during the Scheme year as set out below.